The KURA Project is a 501c3 non-profit organization.

 Manchester, Vermont 05254

-We provide educational opportunities for underserved students in Marsabit County, Northern Kenya, through financial support of their education.
+We provide educational opportunities for underserved students in Marsabit and Samburu Counties, Northern Kenya, through financial support of their education.

 Our criteria for scholarships include the following: academic achievement (KCPE performance above the average score of 250), potential for leadership and success, and financial need.
 Our goal is to make 80 percent of our recipients girls.